dkorunic/axfr2hosts/README.md

 By default hosts entries will be sorted its IP as a key and under each entry individual FQDNs will be sorted alphabetically.

+If needed, axfr2hosts can also read and parse local RFC 1035 zones (for instance Bind9 zone files) and process A and CNAME records into a hosts file as described above.

 ## Requirements

 Ability to do AXFR, usually permitted with `allow-transfer` in Bind 9 or with `allow-axfr-ips` in PowerDNS.